fsbolero/Template/README.md

 You can use the following options to customize the project being created:

+* Project content options:

-* `--minimal=true|false`:
+    * `--minimal`, `-m`:

         If `true`, the created project is a minimal application skeleton with empty content.

         If `false` (the default), the created project includes Bolero features such as routed pages, HTML templates and remoting.

-* `--server=true|false`:
+    * `--server`, `-s`:

         If `true` (the default), the solution includes a `Server` project, which is an ASP.NET Core server that hosts the application.

         If `false`, the solution only contains the `Client` project that is compiled to WebAssembly.

         This is ignored if `minimal=false`, because the full-fledged project needs the server side for remoting.

-* `--hotreload=true|false`:
+    * `--hotreload`, `-ho`:

         Enable hot reloading for HTML templates.

         The default is `true`.

         This is ignored if `server=false`, because hot reloading requires a server side.

+* Package management options:

+    * `--nightly`, `-ni`:

+        Reference the nightly release of Bolero.

+    * `--paket`, `-p`:

+        Use [Paket](https://fsprojects.github.io/paket) for package management.

 ## Using this template